| |

 Sep.
 2008 AP/Yahoo 25% 47% 12% 12%

- How much have you heard about some people who claim that Barack Obama was not born in the
+How much have you heard about some people who claim that Barack Obama was not

 A lot A little Nothing at all